 If you are using Active Directory Federation Services in order to allow a user to sign into Azure-AD based services with their on-premises password, it is critical that you are also auditing your on-premises Active Directory for security and compliance with vulnerability assessment and monitoring tools.

-The Security Center
+2. The Microsoft Azure Security Center

 A number of security features are available within the Microsoft Azure Security Center for us to take advantage of, and Microsoft has automated the discovery and implementation of a good deal of it.